GreenDev-PR/Pragma/README.md

 * Make sure you install grunt-cli globally using `npm install -g grunt-cli`.
 * PostgreSQL - Download and install [PostgreSQL] (http://www.postgresql.org/download/).

+### Additional Packages

+Additional dependencies are defined as npm modules in the [package.json](/package.json) file.

 ## Quick Install

  The quickest way to get started with Pragma is to utilize it like this: